 Channel Drain Calculator

-Turn a patio edge, driveway threshold, or pool-deck intercept run into channel sections, grates, end treatments, outlets, and optional concrete surround.
+Turn a driveway threshold, garage opening, patio edge, or pool-deck intercept run into channel sections, grates, end treatments, outlets, and optional concrete surround.

 Surface-intercept branch Sections + end caps + outlets Optional concrete collar